 DEALING WITH GUILT AND SHAME:

 - To effectively rid the root of guilt and shame, begin by thanking God for all His blessings and goodness in your life.
-Appreciate God for His unconditional love towards you.
+Appreciate God for His unconditional love toward you.

 - Sincerely repent of your wrongdoing and receive God’s forgiveness.
 Remember, Jesus paid the price for your sins and gave you His righteousness; He took your shame and has crowned you with His glory.
 Ask Jesus to purge your heart from all guilt and shame.
 Ask Jesus to come into your heart and reign over your life as your Lord and savior.
 Forgive yourself.
 You are now a new Creature; the past is gone forever and from henceforth you live and walk in newness of life.